LibrariesHacked/schema-librarydata/docs/libraries.md

 ---

-A library is a static service point which allows access to library services for the general public.
-This does not include mobile library services, which are covered in a separate dataset.
+A library is a static service point which provides access to library services for the general public.
+This does not include mobile libraries, which are covered in a separate dataset.

 ### How the data can be collected

 ---

-Manual collection.
 Library services will be able to use the [library locations survey 2016](https://www.gov.uk/government/publications/public-libraries-in-england-basic-dataset) as a starting point, which includes similar fields.

 If starting from scratch, [this template file](https://github.com/LibrariesHacked/schema-librarydata/blob/master/templates/libraries.csv) can be downloaded and opened using spreadsheet software.